 When European travelers discovered this beautiful cat breed, they were allowed to bring some overseas, where they soon became popular pets.

 Like Maine Coons, Turkish Angoras are very playful and energetic cats.
 They are always on the go and prefer running around to sitting and cuddling with their owners.

 Turkish Angoras are often assertive cats that like attention on their own terms.
-While they rarely enjoy being picked up and cuddled, they will come to you when they feel like showing affection (sources 1,2,3).

 Difference Between Maine Coon And Turkish Angora Cat